scheunemann/BLE4HRI/README.md

 ## Gimbal (beacons) ##
 We used Gimbal simply because they are affordable and small.
 Any other iBeacon will be acceptable.

-We do not use the GimbalBeacon protocol since the UUID get changed each start up.
+We do not use the Gimbal Beacon protocol since the UUID get changed each start up.

 Example configuration: